-Application reviewers want to know that if they grant you a license, your business can be up and running with no delays or problems which could jeopardize the state’s marijuana program.
+Application reviewers want to know if they grant you a license, your business can be up and running with no delays or problems that could jeopardize the state’s marijuana program.
 Show them they can be confident in you, your team, and your business model.

 - Ability to operate

 - Applicant organization, ownership, capital, and tax status

 - Financial standing

 - Real property and equipment

 - Technical and technological ability

 - Economic impact and diversity

 - Community benefit